guerilla7/CyberMoE/README.md

 -   `finetune_from_feedback.py`: Fine-tunes `CyberMoE` on collected feedback and persists a checkpoint.
 -   `requirements.txt`: A list of all Python dependencies for the project.
 -   `SETUP_GUIDE.md`: A detailed guide for setting up the environment, especially for GPU usage.
+-   `THEME_GUIDE.md`: Documentation for the app's theme system, including light and dark mode options.

 ## Core Concepts Demonstrated